 Student presentations at the Annual COLSA URC are based on research conducted in any of the college's departments.
 Research ranges from field studies to molecular biology to genomics studies.
 A number of research projects are collaborative efforts between UNH and work carried out in foreign countries.

 The History Department hosts several panels of undergraduate history majors who present research projects from their academic classes, research seminars, independent research projects, and Honors theses.
 The History Undergraduate Research Conference provides History students with the opportunity to share their work with fellow students, professors, and families.

 The ISE symposium welcomes and encourages scientific presentations from undergraduate students in all colleges and departments.
 The event features undergraduate research that contributes to or benefits from an interdisciplinary science and engineering perspective.
 Students have an opportunity to interact with peers and gain professional experience presenting research.
 Attendees learn more about research and educational opportunities in science and engineering at UNH.

 This event exposes the inner creative process of artists working in various disciplines.
 Presenters will describe the process, research, and other creative aspects undertaken to bring an artistic creation from initial inspiration to the stage or gallery.
 This may include a performance or excerpts from their work to illustrate their creative scholarship.
 Students may also present different scholarship in humanistic areas with the fine arts (for instance, art history, music history, or music theory) or other applications of their creative work.
-Finally, there is an opportunity for students to perform and discuss a collaborative piece made as a result of interdisciplinary creativity within the artistic disciplines and/or through collaborative exchanges with students from other areas of the humanities and sciences.
+Finally, there is an opportunity for students to perfrom and discuss a collaborative piece made as a result of interdisciplinary creativity within the artistic disciplines and/or through collaborative exchanges with students from other areas of humanities and sciences.

 Through original research and valuable guidance from mentors, this event helps students gain deeper academic knowledge as well as professional experience.
 This URC event includes poster presentations, oral presentations, and feedback from University and business leaders.